Human Spaceflights

 Flight

-Launch from Jiuquan Satellite Launching Center; landing near the settlement of Hongger, 60 km north of the city Wulanha, capital of Siziwang Banner in the Amugulang steppes.
+Launch from Jiuquan Satellite Launching Center and landing near the settlement of Hongger, 60 km north of the city Wulanha, capital of Siziwang Banner / 171 km north of Hohhot in the Amugulang steppes.

-The crew performed several scientific experiments (research of bone cells, digitaly photographs from Earths surface, studying heart problems and testing the modifications of the space ship).
+The crew performed several scientific experiments (research of bone cells, digitally photographs from Earth's surface, studying heart problems and testing the modifications of the space ship).

 There were two planned landing sites for the mission.
 The primary site was the banner of Siziwang in Inner Mongolia.
 The secondary site was at the Jiuquan launch site.
 In addition, there were recovery forces at Yinchuan, Yulin and Handan.
 It is also possible for the Shenzhou spacecraft to splashdown in the ocean should the need arise, with further recovery crews in the Yellow Sea, the East China Sea and the Pacific Ocean.